Mental health in Australia: Lifeline Australia

-Health Direct
+Healthdirect

-Health Direct serves as a portal providing information about Australia's health services and general information about illnesses.
-Under the Mental Health disorders sub-category, Health Direct links to a range of other Australian organisations designed to cover a wide range of patient needs.
+Healthdirect serves as a portal providing information about Australia's health services and general information about illnesses.
+Under the Mental Health disorders sub-category, Healthdirect links to a range of other Australian organisations designed to cover a wide range of patient needs.

 National Mental Health Commission

 National Mental Health Commission is an organisation that reports on the current status of Australia's mental health support system.
 The National Mental Health Commission's mission statement "is to give mental health and suicide prevention national attention, to influence reform and to help people live contributing lives by reporting, advising and collaborating."

 OzHelp Foundation

 OzHelp Foundation is a non-profit organisation aimed at industry and workplaces, focused on preventing mental illness and improving mental wellbeing of employees.
 The mission of the OzHelp Foundation is: "OzHelp continue to strive towards improving the mental health and wellbeing of people in the workforce and the wider community."